On this page

 Release groups

 Use flag prerequisites to build a primary feature with multiple sub-features.
-Sub-features require the primary feature to be On unless a user is individually included as part of the cohort in one of the sub-features.
-Targeting and bucketing applied to the primary feature are also applied to all sub-features which list the primary feature as a prerequisite.
-Otherwise, there would be a mismatch between the users receiving the primary and the sub-features.
+Sub-features require the primary feature to be On unless the cohort in a sub-feature individually includes the user.
+Amplitude applies the targeting and bucketing from the primary feature to every sub-feature that lists the primary feature as a prerequisite.
+Otherwise, the users receiving the primary feature and the sub-features wouldn't match.

-• Actively developing large feature releases with many developers and teams.
+• Active development of large feature releases across many developers and teams.

 • Provisioning users to primary SKUs with add-ons.